Almost Sure Convergence of Dropout Algorithms for Neural Networks: Introduction

-Dropout can, by construction, be understood as a form of \gls{SGD}.
+Dropout algorithms can, by construction, be understood as forms of \gls{SGD}.
 More generally, dropout algorithms are all stochastic approximation algorithms.
-The basic stochastic approximations algorithms were first introduced in \cite{robbins1951stochastic,kiefer1952stochastic}, and have been subject to enormous literature due to their ubiquity.
-For overviews, we refer to \cite{kushner2003stochastic,borkar2009stochastic}; we rely on the former to prove our first result.
+The first stochastic approximations algorithms were introduced by \cite{robbins1951stochastic,kiefer1952stochastic}, and have been subject to enormous literature due to their ubiquity.
+For overviews and their application to \glspl{NN}, we refer to books by \cite{kushner2003stochastic,borkar2009stochastic,bertsekas1995neuro}.

-\textbf{Overview.} \refSection{sec:Introduction} contains our introduction and gives an overview of the related literature on dropout algorithms and some previous convergence results on \glspl{NN}.
-In \refSection{sec:Preliminaries}, we lay out notation, recall the \gls{FB} algorithm for the reader, and describe the class of dropout algorithms that we study.
-Sections~\ref{sec:Results__Almost_sure_convergence_of_projected_dropout_algorithms}, \ref{sec:Results__Convergence_rate_of_GD_on_D_for_arborescences} contain our main results, proof outlines, and discussions thereof.
-Finally, we conclude in \refSection{sec:Conclusion} with also ideas for future work.
-The supplementary material contains the details of our proofs.